satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

 What do we see here:

-1. The first request hits Lambda.
-This is why it takes around 700ms.
+1. The first request hits Lambda, so it takes around 700ms.
-2. The next requests are cached for 10 seconds.
-After that, one request hits CloudFront.
+2. The requests within 10 seconds are cached.
+After that, one request is done to CloudFront.
 This request takes around 30ms and is cached again for 10 seconds by the browser.
 CloudFront returns the full response.
 3. Only after 1 minute, the requests hits Lambda again and gets then cached again by CloudFront.

 This is the behavior we want!
 Nice!

-Next, let’s see how we can return `304` if we hit CloudFront with the same file as we have currently saved in the browsers cache.
+Next, let’s see how we can return `304` if we hit CloudFront and the response hasn't changed since the last request.

 ## Return 304 if the object hasn’t changed in CloudFront